marcelo-kazalukian/dev-notes/aws/udemy_course.md

   - Force full initialization of snapshot to have no latency on the first use (cost a lot of money)

 ### AMI: Amazon Machine Image

 AMI are a customization of an EC2 instance:
 - You add your own software, configuration, operating system, monitoring ...
 - Faster boot/configuration time because all your software is pre-package
 - Are built for a specific region but the can be copied across region
 - You can launch EC2 instances from public AWS, your own AMI, or AWS marketplace.

+### EC2 Instance Store

+ABS volumes are network drives, EC2 instace stores are hard drive attached to the physical server.
+- Better I/O performance
+- If the EC2 instance lose their storage if they're stopped
+- Good for buffer / cache / scratch data / temporary content

+### EBS Volume types

-- come in 6 Types:
+There are 6 Types:
 - gp2/gp3 (SSD): General purpose SSD volume that balances price and performance for a wide variaty of workloads
   - Only gp2/gp3 and io1/io2 Block Express can be sed as boot volumes.
 In Gp3 you can set IOPS and throughput (amount of data transferred) independently, in gp2 they are linked.
 - io1/io2 Block Express (SSD): Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
   - Provisioned IOPS.
 For applications that need more than 16.000 IOPS.
 Great for databases workloads.
-  - Supports EBS Multi-attach: attch the same EBS volume to multiple AC2 instances in the same AZ.
-Up to 16 EC2 Instances at a time.
-Must use a file system thats's cluster-aware.
+  - Supports EBS Multi-attach
 - st1 (HDD): low cost HDD volume designed for frequently accessed, throughput-intensive workloads
 - sc1 (HDD): lowest cost HDD volume designed for less frequently accessed workloads.

 EBS volumes are created for a specific AZ.
 It's possible migrate them between different AZ's using EBS snapshots.

-Amazon Machine Images (AMIs) are specific to each AWS Region.
-You would need to first copy the AMI to the target region and then use it to launch your instance there.
+### EBS Muti-Attach io1/io2 family

+Attach the same EBS volume to multiple EC2 instances in the same AZ

+- Each instance has full read & write permissions.
+- Up to 16 EC2 Instances at a time.
+- Must use a file system thats's cluster-aware.
+- Use case:
+  - Higher application availability in clustered Linux Applications (Teradata)
+  - Application must manage concurrent write operations